t00/Dapper.SqlGenerator/README.md

 SqlGenerator can pick the correct database adapter based on the IDbConnection type or even optionally by it's connection string to handle selection of schema.

-There are several table and column name converters available, all written for with realisting scenarios so that there should be no need to use ToTable or HasColumnName specialzations very often.
+There are several table and column name converters available, all written for with realistic scenarios in mind so that there should be no need to use ToTable or HasColumnName specialzations very often.
-All can be joined together in any order to produce the expected outcome.
+Name converters can be joined together in any order to produce the expected outcome.

  - CamelCaseNameConverter - PropertyName becomes propertyName
  - LowerCaseNameConverter - PropertyName becomes propertyname